thebird/Swipe/README.md

 </div>
 ```

-Above is the initial required structure– a series of elements wrapped in a container. *(more on the `display:block/none` reasoning below)*.
+Above is the initial required structure– a series of elements wrapped in a container.
 Place any content you want within the items.
 The containing div will need to be passed to a new Swipe object like so:

 ``` js